Skip to main content

 Setup Options

-VS Code now supports both local Hub Bridge and direct remote HTTP endpoints.
+VS Code supports both direct remote HTTP (recommended) and Hub Bridge.

 Option 1: Remote HTTP Endpoint (Direct Connection)